 All students take Religious Studies at GCSE and the examination results have been excellent in recent years.

 Religious Studies is a very popular choice at A level.
 There are currently two classes in both Years 12 & 13.
-As part of the course, students will study both Ethics and Philosophy.
+As part of the course, students study Ethics and Philosophy and Christian Thought.
 Many students continue to study a combination of Philosophy, Ethics or Philosophy at University.
 Religious Studies at A Level is beneficial for many other courses, including Medicine, Nursing and Law.

 Key Stage 3:

-Schemes of work are based on the Religious Education Curriculum Directory, using the ICONS programme, as well as ‘The Way, The Truth, The Life’.
+Schemes of work are based on the Religious Education Curriculum Directory, using ‘The Way, The Truth, The Life’ resources.

 - Antonio Rosmini and the Rosminian order